Shelob9/thefalcon/README.md

 A child theme for Twenty Fourteen with all content centered, user-configurable gradient background, fancier topbar and a slideout sidebar on mobile.

+Theme features options, via the theme customizer, for slide-out sidebar theme and gradient background colors.

 More Information
 ================
 * Theme: http://jpwp.me/thefalcon